 Summary: Uncover the traces of a unique urban planning project, combining the ideals of the Baroque with the ethos of Protestantism.

 Saarbrücken is not a top-tier tourist destination.
-It suffers from many of the ailments that befell most German cities in post-war period: random reconstruction efforts, active deconstruction efforts and an autobahn through the city center.
-However, the old Baroque center of St. Johann has been preserved along with fragments of the incredible protestant cityscape around the Ludwig-Church in old Saarbrücken.
-This guide will take you on a relaxed day-trip or perhaps a nice weekend while exploring the region.
+It suffers from the many ailments that befell most German cities in the post-war period: ill-conceived reconstruction efforts, active deconstruction efforts, and an autobahn through the city center.
+However, the old Baroque center of St. Johann has been preserved along with fragments of the incredible protestant cityscape around the Ludwig Church in old Saarbrücken.
+This guide will take you on a relaxed day trip or perhaps a lovely weekend while exploring the region.

-If you are still undecided, my review of Saarbrücken as a destination in general can be found here:
+If you are still undecided, I introduce Saarbrücken here:

 Should You Visit Saarbrücken?